dgalcius/tlenv/README.md

   Override the TeX Live version anytime: just set an environment variable.

 **Rock-solid in production.**
-  The TeX Live version dependency lives in one place—your app—so upgrades and rollbacks are  atomic, even when you switch versions.
+  The TeX Live version dependency lives in one place—your doc/app—so upgrades and rollbacks are  atomic, even when you switch versions.

-**One thing well.** ltenv is concerned solely with switching TeX Live versions.
+**One thing well.** tlenv is concerned solely with switching TeX Live versions.
 It's simple and predictable.
 (Can be used plugin ecosystem).
   Specify TeX Live version as global or as local or as per folder basis.